Company Formation · 10 min read

 A beneficial owner is any individual who ultimately owns or controls, directly or indirectly, more than 25% of the shares or voting rights in the company, or who otherwise exercises control over the management of the company.
 All beneficial owners must be identified and their details filed with the RBO.

-RBO registration is done electronically via rbo.gov.ie.
+RBO registration is done electronically via rbo.gov.ie and must be completed within five months of incorporation.
 The filing is free of charge.
-Failure to register is a criminal offence.
+Failure to register is a criminal offence and is now a direct ground for involuntary strike-off of the company.
 Any changes to beneficial ownership must also be notified to the RBO promptly.

 Step 9: Open a business bank account